 Attendees heard from dozens of industry leaders sharing insight, future trends and highlighting emerging technology.
 Those who attended were invited to learn firsthand how companies are leveraging digital technology to improve the management of supply chains, explore new applications, and learn the latest trends in education.

 Torc to Exhibit in Booth #10 at ‘The Future of Supply Chain’

 “We are excited to be a sponsor with Freightwaves at this great event.
-The Future of Supply Chain provides Torc with the opportunity to highlight the incredible advancement in self-driving trucks technology” said Daniel Parker, Director of Product Marketing for Torc.
+The Future of Supply Chain provides Torc with the opportunity to highlight the incredible advancement in self-driving trucks technology,” said Daniel Parker, Director of Product Marketing for Torc.
 “Torc Robotics is a pioneer in commercializing autonomous vehicle technology and we get to hear directly from industry leaders on where they stand with autonomy.
-Fostering relationships with other stakeholders to roll out autonomous trucks in a way that improves the shipment of freight, safety, and more.”
+We’re fostering relationships with other stakeholders to roll out autonomous trucks in a way that improves the shipment of freight, safety, and more.”

 “I’m looking forward to the opportunity to sit down with such a great company and host of this event to discuss important topics around autonomous commercial motor vehicle technology,” said Frank Mabry.
 “I look forward to sharing Torc’s commitment to collaborate with industry leaders, carriers, shippers, and drivers to discuss the immediate, positive impact autonomous trucks can have to solve current supply chain challenges.”

 Additionally, Torc’s Product Strategy Manager Walter Grigg spoke at the Freightwaves event on “The Role of Autonomy in the Future Supply Chain”.
 As this new technology enters the market, automated trucks are going to change the way we think about supply chain issues; talks like these offer insights into how the freight industry can take advantage of innovation to better their business prospects.